EdwardsLabProjects/sequence-alignment-tools/docs/compress_seq.md

 -v

-Output the release tag of the binary.
+Output the release version of the binary.

 -h